info443-wi22/project-1-kvpoch/README copy.md

 The code is generally readable and well-documented.
 There are short comments that explain the overall purpose of each function.
 However, there isn't too many comments because the code is able to explain its architecture on its own.
 The code look readable because none of the functions are too long or complex and they each have their own single purpose.

 There are no standard violations that apply to the codebase being analyzed.
 There are no additional design qualities (other than modifiability) required of the codebase being analyzed.
+If I were to add another feature to this code, I would add a button to clear all the checkboxes, so that you don't have to refresh the page to clear all them.